icareerclimber/source-code/content/howitworks/the-models.md

 </br>

 ## [4] Next Steps

-1. Test different vectorization models, such as the Transformer Model
+1. Currently, the model considers similar ngrams like `accounts payable balance` and `organize accounts payable` to be completely different phrases.
+We would like to test training a vectorization model, like Doc2Vec, to place similar ngrams closer to each other in the vector space.

-2. Test neural network classification models, such as CNN
+2. We would also like to test vect creation using the OpenAI Transformer model.

-3. Expand the number of classes
+3. We would like to expand the number of classes used in the model.

-4. Incorporate time-based modeling
+4. We would like to incorporate a time component to the app.
+Can we see changes in the skills needed for each job?